VoxelPrismatic/darkercord/README.md

 by it.
 Really, only one file.
 On Linux, I am changing some settings because the file I'm changing is under the `.config/` folder, aka configuration.

+# #] Is this BetterDiscord compatible?
+Not at all.
+I made this theme by hand, and you can see that my code will look nothing like BD.
+Also, I'd say my theme works even better because it supports Linux, whereas BD doesn't.
+If you try this with BD, you will have to modify the CSS first, and possible the JS.

 # #] FEATURES ;]
 - A darker Discord!
 - You can now collapse channels